Casimir effect: Physical properties

 The typical example is of two uncharged conductive plates in a vacuum, placed a few nanometers apart.
-In a classical description, the lack of an external field means that there is no field between the plates, and no force would be measured between them.
-When this field is instead studied using the quantum electrodynamic vacuum, it is seen that the plates do affect the virtual photons which constitute the field, and generate a net force – either an attraction or a repulsion depending on the specific arrangement of the two plates.
+In a classical description, the lack of an external field means that no field exists between the plates, and no force connects them.
+When this field is instead studied using the quantum electrodynamic vacuum, it is seen that the plates do affect the virtual photons that constitute the field, and generate a net force – either an attraction or a repulsion depending on the plates' specific arrangement.
 Although the Casimir effect can be expressed in terms of virtual particles interacting with the objects, it is best described and more easily calculated in terms of the zero-point energy of a quantized field in the intervening space between the objects.
 This force has been measured and is a striking example of an effect captured formally by second quantization.

-The treatment of boundary conditions in these calculations has led to some controversy.
+The treatment of boundary conditions in these calculations is controversial.
 In fact, "Casimir's original goal was to compute the van der Waals force between polarizable molecules" of the conductive plates.
 Thus it can be interpreted without any reference to the zero-point energy (vacuum energy) of quantum fields.

-Because the strength of the force falls off rapidly with distance, it is measurable only when the distance between the objects is extremely small.
-On a submicron scale, this force becomes so strong that it becomes the dominant force between uncharged conductors.
-In fact, at separations of 10 nm – about 100 times the typical size of an atom – the Casimir effect produces the equivalent of about 1 atmosphere of pressure (the precise value depending on surface geometry and other factors).
+Because the strength of the force falls off rapidly with distance, it is measurable only when the distance between the objects is small.
+This force becomes so strong that it becomes the dominant force between uncharged conductors at submicron scales.
+In fact, at separations of 10 nm – about 100 times the typical size of an atom – the Casimir effect produces the equivalent of about 1 atmosphere of pressure (the precise value depends on surface geometry and other factors).

 History

 Dutch physicists Hendrik Casimir and Dirk Polder at Philips Research Labs proposed the existence of a force between two polarizable atoms and between such an atom and a conducting plate in 1947; this special form is called the Casimir–Polder force.
 After a conversation with Niels Bohr, who suggested it had something to do with zero-point energy, Casimir alone formulated the theory predicting a force between neutral conducting plates in 1948.
-This latter phenomenon is called the Casimir effect in the narrow sense.
+This latter phenomenon is called the Casimir effect.

-Predictions of the force were later extended to finite-conductivity metals and dielectrics, and recent calculations have considered more general geometries.
-Experiments before 1997 had observed the force qualitatively, and indirect validation of the predicted Casimir energy had been made by measuring the thickness of liquid helium films.
-However, it was not until 1997 that a direct experiment by S. Lamoreaux quantitatively measured the force to within 5% of the value predicted by the theory.
-Subsequent experiments approach an accuracy of a few percent.
+Predictions of the force were later extended to finite-conductivity metals and dielectrics, while later calculations considered more general geometries.
+Experiments before 1997 observed the force qualitatively, and indirect validation of the predicted Casimir energy was made by measuring the thickness of liquid helium films.
+Finally, in 1997 Lamoreaux's direct experiment quantitatively measured the force to within 5% of the value predicted by the theory.
+Subsequent experiments approached an accuracy of a few percent.